ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 course](https://ucsd-cse11-s20.github.io/), which will give you a sense.
 This offering will not be identical, but will be similar.

+There is no required textbook for you to purchase for the course.
+The course uses a combination of online resources and notes from the instructors.

 **I'm not sure if I should take CSE11 or CSE8A.**

 We endorse the [CSE course placement advice](https://cse.ucsd.edu/index.php/undergraduate/courses/cse-course-placement-advice).
 Also feel free to message jpolitz@eng.ucsd.edu if you're not sure.

 **What if I have enrolled in CSE11 but won't be able to be in La Jolla for most or all of Fall 2021?**